SalmaAlassal/mrNetwork/NetworkFundamentals/README.md

 The modem receives information from your ISP through the phone lines, optical fiber, or coaxial cable in your home (depending on your service provider) and converts it into a digital signal.
 The router’s job is to push this signal out to connected devices, either through wired Ethernet cables or Wi-Fi, so that all of your devices can hop on board and access the Internet.
 Your router and ISP can’t communicate directly because they speak different languages—or rather, they transmit different signal types—which is why the modem’s role as a **translator** is so important.

 # DSL Router

- is a standalone device that combines the function of a DSL modem and a router.
+- It is a standalone device that combines the function of a DSL modem and a router.

-A modem brings internet into your house, while a router directs that internet connection to all the computers, tablets, mobile phones and other connected devices you have on hand.
+- A modem brings internet into your house, while a router directs that internet connection to all the computers, tablets, mobile phones and other connected devices you have on hand.

 #  Access Point